ericrkuo/tron-haskell/README.md

 We should be able to further explore your code's functionality by running `stack ghci`, and you should instruct us on some interesting cases to try.

 If you include instructions different from these, be **absolutely sure** that they will work well for us in whatever environment we run your code and that they will be as easy to use as the instructions above!

-### How to test and run the code: Prolog

-Replace this section with instructions to us for how to test and run your code.

-Instructions coming soon, but we expect you'll use the [Prolog Unit Testing](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)) library for testing and that we'll be able to run your code with `swipl`.